Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Coideal subalgebras and categorification theorems

-The coideal subalgebras have a Serre type presentation very similar to the quantum groups except that the Serre relations involving the generators $B_{\pm\frac{1}{2}}$ and $B_0$ are slightly modified, see \cite[Theorem 7.1]{Letzter} for a general statement.
-In our case we have:
+The coideal subalgebras have a Serre type presentation very similar to the quantum groups except that the Serre relations involving the generators $B_{\pm\half}$ and $B_0$ are slightly modified (see \cite[Theorem 7.1]{Letzter} for a general statement):